StarDawnTech/fast-phasr-next/README.md

 <i>New generation lightweight DiffSinger automatic phoneme annotation tool</i>

-<b>Since there are already more complete alternatives, this project has been stopped updating.
-For a better warehouse,
+<b>This project has been discontinued due to the availability of a more complete alternative.
+For better projects
 [please see here](https://github.com/wolfgitpr/LyricFA)
 .</b>